fabric8io/fabric8/docs/faqGeneral.md

 Our preferred tool for [Continuous Delivery](cdelivery.html) is to use the [Jenkins Pipeline plugin](https://github.com/jenkinsci/workflow-plugin) with [Jenkins](https://jenkins.io/).

 However this is for _orchestrating delivery pipelines_ which typically involves many tasks such as building, testing, approving, promoting and deploying.
 How each of those parts work is completely up to you.

 For example you can reuse your existing CI server (Jenkins, Bamboo, TeamCity or whatever) to build your code then use a Jenkins Pipeline pipeline to move the build through environments, orchestrate system tests, soak tests, acceptance tests, approvals, promotions and so forth.

 Our preferred approach is to use Jenkins Pipeline pipelines as the core orchestration layer when trying to implement  [Continuous Delivery, Continous Deployment or Continous Improvement](cdelivery.html) then for that pipeline to trigger whatever is required to complete the pipeline; whether its one or more builds in an existing CI server, triggering OpenShift [Source to Image builds](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/builds_and_image_streams.html#source-build) or other existing build or test services then orchestrating those along with approval and promotion through Jenkins workflow.
 It also then means its easier to get a holistic view of your CD pipelines across all projects; irrespective of how each build or test works or what tools are used to build or test projects etc.

 #### Where do I look for the source code?

 Fabric8 is comprised of a collection of projects written in Java and Golang and packaged up as Docker containers.
 The git repos for each of these projects/containers can be found in detail in the [project documentation pages](projects.md)

 #### Are Docker and Kubernetes required to run Fabric8?

-Fabric8 is designed to work best on top of Kubernetes and Docker; it means fabric8 will work very well in any environment providing the Kubernetes platform such as RHEL Atomic, OpenShift, Google Compute Engine, Azure etc.
+Fabric8 is designed to work best on top of Kubernetes and Docker; it means fabric8 will work very well in any environment providing the Kubernetes platform such as OpenShift, Google Compute Engine, Azure etc.

 #### Is Windows supported